RESEARCH STARTER

 Short-Term Effects

-Caffeine is used socially in drinks such as coffee, tea, and colas by a majority of the adult population in the United States; it also is popular worldwide.
+Caffeine is used socially in drinks such as coffee, tea, and colas by about 80 percent of the adult population in the United States; it is also popular worldwide.
 Although most use in this manner is moderate (such as one to two cups of coffee per day) and likely within safe health boundaries, higher intake and continual moderate use are thought to have distinct adverse effects on the health of numerous body systems, including cardiac, gastrointestinal, and renal organs.

 Central nervous system (CNS) stimulation by caffeine increases levels of dopamine, epinephrine, and adrenaline in the body to increase alertness, concentration, and mood; insomnia or anxiety can occur at higher doses.
 Caffeine blocks the reception of adenosine in the brain, a process thought to regulate natural sleep patterns, making patients feel more awake.
 With acute use, caffeine constricts blood vessels to ease symptoms of vasodilating headaches, such as migraines, and increases gastric secretions and smooth muscle relaxation in the stomach to cause heartburn pain.
 Caffeine relaxes the renal vasculature to cause increased urination.
 Intake during evening hours may result in low energy levels and excessive fatigue the next day.